Shipstr/guides/style/vue/README.md

 ### Child components

-Components that are imported by any entry point component live in `src/views/{resourceful name}/`.
-Use directories of that to further group children, when it makes sense.
+Components that are imported by any entry point component, sometimes referred to as "partials," live in `src/views/{resourceful name}/`.
+Use further directories to group children when it makes sense.

 Child component filenames start with a `_`, such as `_FormActions.vue`.
 This convention helps clarify a parent-child relationship between two or more components.